q8977452/raysin.github.io/page/4about.md

 ## **Author**
 <h3>Hi, I'm Ray Sin. 辛祐任</h3>
-In 2017, I graduated from National Chung Hsing University where I majored in the Department of Applied Mathematics.
+In 2017, I graduated from National Chung Hsing University with bachelor degree where I majored in Applied Mathematics.

-In 2019, I graduated from National Chung Hsing University where I majored in the Institute of Statistics.
+In 2019, I graduated from National Chung Hsing University with master degree where I majored in the Statistics.

 I've been working for  Royal Image ltd. Company as a Data Analyst.